asgr/ProSpect/README.md

 library(ProSpect)
 ```

-Or try the following:
+or try the following:

 ```R
 Sys.setenv(R_REMOTES_NO_ERRORS_FROM_WARNINGS="true”)
 remotes::install_github("asgr/ProSpect")
 ```

-I also have these options set by default in my .Rprofile, which seems to help with some of the remote install issues some people face:
+I also have these options set by default in my .Rprofile (Google what that means and where it goes), which seems to help with some of the remote install issues some people face:

 ```R
 options(download.file.method = "libcurl")